Purpose of Excel SUBTOTAL function

 An example of SUBTOTAL to get the sum

-Before explaining the syntax of SUBTOTAL, let us have a look at a simple example of using the SUBTOTAL function for getting the sum.
+Before explaining the syntax of SUBTOTAL, let us have a look at a simple example of using the SUBTOTAL function to get the sum.

-For that, we have an Excel sheet with three columns that contain Month, Number of Sales and Amount.
+For that, we have an Excel sheet with three columns that contain the Month, Number of Sales, and Amount.
 We will get the sum of B2:B5 range by using the SUBTOTAL function.

 The SUBTOTAL formula: